Sciss/Poirot/README.md

 - Removing global state when possible

 ## getting started
-                            ^

 You need evidence of a `Model` instance for most operations.
 Constraints are automatically posted to that model.
 Examples are provided in the test directory, you can selectively run them via `sbt test:run`.
+If you write small self containing problems, you may mix in the `Problem` trait which provides exactly one model (store).

+For example, have a look at the standard n-Queens problem, `Queen.scala`.

+## limitations

+I am currently figuring out how to best handle the syntax.
+No all methods from the original Scala DSL are implemented.
+You will also see that not all original examples are implemented or converted yet.
+An open questions is the handling of e.g. `min` versus `assignMin`, that is cases which would appear as a normal operator but in certain scenarios require the provision of an a-priori defined result variable.

+I have only worked with int and boolean variables, so pretty much everything regarding `SetVar`, `IntSet`, `FSM`, `Network` is not tested or cleaned up.